andykuszyk/andykuszyk.github.io/README.md

 ---
 ## [Three things all engineering teams need](2025-06-06-three-things-all-engineering-teams-need.md)
-Over the last few years, I've seen a few different engineering organisations in a few different roles, and I've observed that all of them have had three essential ingredients in common: the ability to configure the source code estate, a way to measure its health, and a forum for discussing changes to it.
+Over the last few years, I've seen a few different engineering organisations in a few different roles, and I've observed that all of them have had three essential ingredients in common: the ability to configure their source code estate, a way to measure its health, and a forum for discussing changes to it.
 In this post, I unpack each of these ideas, and provide some examples of ways to achieve them.

 *Published: 9th June 2025*